haesoljung04/cse15l-lab-reports/Week5LabReport.md

 who reaches it must touch it for good luck.
 The Temple of the Purple Dawn (Bixiaci)
 ```
 > Explanation: This variation of the `grep -r` command will also search for the given pattern but
-> the `--include` option allows use to specify the file extension to search in.
+> the `--include` option allows us to specify the file extension to search in.
 In this case, we
 > only want to search in txt files so we put `*.txt`.
+This is useful because we can tell the computer
+> we only want to see text files.

 - **Using `-l` option**
 1.